START YOUR FREE CONSULTATION

 If any property was involved in the accident, such as a vehicle, you can also receive compensation to replace or repair that property.
 This area does not apply if property was not involved in the accident.

 You may also be able to receive compensation in pain and suffering.
-Because injuries can cause severe emotional and physical pain or distress, you can receive monetary assistance to help you cope with that stress.
+Because injuries can cause severe physical pain or distress, you can receive monetary assistance to help you cope with that stress.

 Are Personal Injury Settlements Taxable in Nevada?